povilasb/cpp-html/README.rst

 variants and conversions between different Unicode encodings (which happen automatically during parsing/saving).

-The distribution contains the following folders:
+The distribution contains the following files and folders:

 	contrib/ - various contributions to pugihtml